Mad Dog

 Monsal Mad Dog tunnel to re-open

-Ambitious plans to re-open the closed railway tunnel sections of the Monsal Trail (including the Monsal Head tunnel seen in Mad Dog) as a recreational attraction for walkers, cyclists and horse riders have been approved by the Derbyshire Peak District.
+AMBITIOUS PLANS TO re-open the closed railway tunnel sections of the Monsal Trail (including the Monsal Head tunnel seen in Mad Dog) as a recreational attraction for walkers, cyclists and horse riders have been approved by the Derbyshire Peak District.

 All of the rail tunnels were sealed following the closure of the line after the Beeching cuts, and in recent years walkers and cyclists have had to divert from the main trail to complete the journey between Buxton and Bakewell.